 Location: Nabana no Sato is located in the Nagashima Resort in Kuwana City (Mie Prefecture).
 It can easily be visited as a day trip from Nagoya.

-When: The Nabana no Sato Winter Illumination usually takes place from mid-October to early May.
+When: The Nabana no Sato winter illumination usually takes place from mid-October to early May.

-Getting There: You can get to Nabana no Sato from Nagoya in about 30 minutes using public transportation.
+How to Get to Nabano no Sato from Nagoya: You can get to Nabana no Sato from Nagoya in about 30 minutes using public transportation.
 There are a couple different options to get there, but I took and recommend the direct bus.

 - The easiest (but more expensive way) is to take the direct highway bus from Nagoya Meitetsu Bus Centre to Nabana no Sato.
 The Meitetsu Bus Centre is on the 4th floor and was kind of hard to find, so look for signs and don’t be afraid to ask for directions.
 Here is the English bus schedule on the Mie Kotsu Group website